lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 # Combat Without Armor

-FS3 is designed for near-modern military combat with vehicles or ground troops will be wearing body armor.
+The default FS3 configuration is balanced for near-modern military combat with vehicles or ground troops will be wearing body armor most of the time.
 If you don't have armor in your theme (e.g. a Wild West game) you'll probably find that combat is too lethal.
 You can adjust the lethality levels in that case.

 You may also want to do this in a post-apoc or low-tech environment where healing is in short supply, since otherwise it might be hard to explain people surviving terrible wounds.